greenzwiz/Athame/readme.md

 ### Can you add plugin x?
 There are hundreds of music streaming services out there, so I'll mainly focus on the two plugins listed below.

-### Can you remove the "Respect the artists!
-Pay for music when you can!
-Downloaded with Athame" tag?
-No. The purpose of that tag is to remind people that Athame is a tool for **saving music from streaming services for personal use only**, and not a tool for illegal distribution of music.

 Plugins
 -------
 ### [Tidal](https://github.com/svbnet/AthamePlugin.Tidal/releases) and [Google Play Music](https://github.com/svbnet/AthamePlugin.GooglePlayMusic/releases)